-If you haven’t heard of it already, it’s referred to as Soi Taied.
-A very long street in Phuket, Thailand that boasts some of the best martial arts training centres in the world.
+If you haven’t heard of it already, it’s referred to as Soi Taied (or “Fitness street”) — a very long street in Phuket, Thailand that boasts some of the best martial arts and fitness training centres in the world.

 And before you switch off and declare that I am speaking direct to a martial arts crowd.
 Think again!

-There are thousands of people from all around the world that come here — from pro athletes representing their country — to the Average Joe that works a corporate job back home wanting to shed a few kilograms.
-Yeah, completely opposite ambitions but everyone sweats on the same mats at any number of training facilities along Soi Taied.
+There are thousands of people from all around the world that come here — from pro MMA athletes representing their country — to the Average Joe (me!) that works a corporate job back home wanting to shed a few kilograms.
+Yeah, completely opposite ambitions but everyone sweats on the same mats under the same roof at any number of training facilities along Soi Taied.

 In the past two months, I have spent 4 weeks training on Soi Taied.
 Meeting people from Spain, Morocco, Zimbabwe, Dubai, and the list goes on.